 discuss the use of descriptive teaching with core vocabulary to meet curriculum demands.

 discuss strategies to inform, involve, and instruct family and friends in the use of core vocabulary.

 Continuing Education: (Verification of Attendance will be distributed at the conference)

-- This conference provides 6.0 hours of professional development and counts toward your Certification Maintenance Hours required by ASHA, however is not offered for ASHA CEUs.
+This conference provides 6.0 hours of professional development and counts toward your Certification Maintenance Hours required by ASHA, however is not offered for ASHA CEUs.
 Please retain your Verification of Attendance.
 If audited for ASHA Certification Maintenance, you can submit this certificate of completion at that time.
 Read more about how to count NWACS conferences toward your ASHA professional development requirements HERE.